 Noren is one of the best Japanese restaurants in Montréal.
-Located on Rachel ouest, it offers excellent house specialties, including its famous takoyaki.
+Located on Rachel Street West, it offers excellent house specialties, including its famous takoyaki.
 An original option for lunch in Parc Jeanne-Mance or a picnic on the mountain.

 Located on Boulevard Saint-Laurent, this iconic address is the perfect place to order fries, since that’s what it does best.
 Get a poutine or burger and head right up the street to the park!

-La Croqueteria is a fun address on Avenue du Parc that specializes in Spanish croquetas.
-What could be better than sharing in the park?
+La Croqueteria is a friendly address on Avenue du Parc that specializes in Spanish croquetas.
+A box of croquetas is the perfect thing to share in the park.

-At the corner of Duluth and Saint-Laurent, Chez Zac has several vegetarian, gluten-free and vegan options.
-We’re charmed by the staff’s hand drawings on the pizza boxes.
+Chez Zac is a pizzeria located at the corner of Duluth and Saint-Laurent where several vegetarian, gluten-free and vegan options are available.
+We love the hand-drawn designs on the pizza boxes.

 Since its opening, Stella Pizzeria has only gotten more and more popular.
-Its eye-catching window is decorated with towers of pizza boxes—a bit of colour in these pandemic times!
+The address is easily recognizable, as its windows are decorated with towers of pizza boxes that bring a welcome splash of colour.